nalepae/scores/README.md

 Here you will find all my transcribed scores (by ear) at LilyPond format.

-For the moment, it contains only brass band scores.
+For the moment, it contains brass band scores, and some miscellaneous part of scores for other bands.

-These scores are transcribed for the amazing brass band **Les Ventouristes**.
+The brass band scores are transcribed for the amazing band **Les Ventouristes**.

 Instruments are :
 * Trumpet (1 or 2)